Vaidh10/OpenACC-Practicecodes/README.md

 4. Compile the code with the appropriate compiler flag for your compiler.
 For example, with the Nvidia compiler: `nvc -acc -Minfo=accel -ta=tesla -o main main.c`
 5. Run the binary: `./main`

+## CMake

+Each Practice code is built as follows:

 ## Examples

 The repository contains a variety of examples, including: